Le0X8/additional-readme-stats/doc/spotify.md

 ## Authentication

-To authenticate with Spotify, you need to create a Spotify application [here](https://developer.spotify.com/dashboard/create) and setting the redirect URI to `<protocol>://<your domain>/spotify/callback`.
+To authenticate with Spotify, you need to create a Spotify application [here](https://developer.spotify.com/dashboard/create) and setting the redirect URI to `<protocol>://<your domain>/spotify/callback/<your client_id>/<your client_secret>`.
 If the instance you are using is providing a custom API key, you can leave the Client ID and Client Secret fields empty.
 This can be checked by visiting the `/configuration` endpoint.

 ### Parameters